Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: CEE 350

-CEE 352 Introduction to Environmental Chemistry and Microbiology (4)
+CEE 352 Introduction to Microbial Principles in Environmental Engineering (5)

 View course details in MyPlan: CEE 352